Daniellappv/pm-leaders-program/Classroom 4: How to unblock yourself.md

 ---

+### Intention and what to expect

+### Insights and Materials for the First Slide: "What to Expect from This Classroom"

+**Purpose of the session**
+This classroom is about building a practical, problem-solving mindset for project managers.
+It is very important to be proactive, resourceful, and self-reliant when faced with blockers.

+**Why it matters**
+- Faster resolution of issues reduces project delays.
+- Builds confidence in navigating uncertainties independently.
+- Enhances team collaboration by focusing on solutions, not problems.

+**Learning outcomes**
+- Understand how to define and break down problems effectively.
+- Learn to leverage readily available tools like Google and ChatGPT for solutions.
+- Gain strategies to collaborate efficiently with peers by presenting clear recommendations.

+**Engagement tips**
+HANDS-ON SESSION
+- Would like to encourage participation in discussions and activities.
+Bring in real-life examples and blockers.
+- No blocker is “too small” to explore.
+- Let's have an interactive and practical learning experience.

 ### **Step 1: Think and write down the problem (10 minutes)**

 Keeping the problem in your head often makes it feel bigger than it is.
 Writing it down forces you to articulate and structure it.